Should you take supplements or not?

 I always have Echinacea tablets at home and in my handbag and as soon as I feel the first signs of a cold - or if I am surrounded by other people having colds - I start taking Echinacea right away.

-You should not take echinecea (you can find it in both liquid and tablet form) for longer than 7 days in a row.
-You need to have a break from it for it to work at other times when you need it.
+What I have read is that you should not take Echinacea (you can find it in both liquid and tablet form) for longer than 7 days in a row.
+You apparently need to have a break from it for it to work at times when you need it.

 Home Page > Healthy Weight Loss Diary > First Of September Diary